Cataract Surgery

 If you ask most people what a cataract is, the answer would be something like “a cloudy or hazy film that forms over the eye.”
 However, in actuality a cataract is when the natural lens inside your eye becomes cloudy.

 In essence, protein deposits come together to create a “smudge” on the lens of your eye, much like a smudge on the lens of the camera.
-Unfortunately, you can’t just take a rag and some cleaner to get the smudge out of the lens of your eye (that would be a very bad idea!)
+Unfortunately, you can’t just take a rag and some cleaner to get the smudge out of the lens of your eye (That would be a very bad idea!)

-• Clouded vision caused by cataracts can make it more difficult to read, drive a car — especially at night — or see the expression on a friend’s face.
+• Clouded vision caused by cataracts can make it more difficult to read, drive a car—especially at night—or see the expression on a friend’s face.

 • When the lens of the eye is cloudy, it cannot focus light correctly on the retina, which can lead to a decline or loss in vision, and cause a variety of visual disturbances.